A barn kitty she warmed a few minutes.

 While in middle school, poverty stole hope of sufficient art supplies, so Ruth resorted to sneaking into neighbor's rubbish bins after the holidays for lovely white backs of used Christmas cards to draw on.
 Then she convinced her siblings to raid a nearby paper factory trash cans with her routinely.
 The workers even became fond of them and began to set aside the largest and best scrap stacks, accompanied by big fat smiles.
 Ruth and her siblings busied themselves indoors on cold days and made paper chains, origami, tiny books, pads, and even tiny houses with furniture from paper.
 And tea sets from egg boxes.

 Required to stay outdoors during warm weather, they roamed together all day in nearby parks, woods, and along miles of wind-swept beaches.
 These became Ruth's favorite places.
 Love for peaceful nature outgrew everything else.
 She adored the wind and rain as it caressed her hair and face; she stared endlessly at magnificent shapes of bare trees and waving grasses and birds soaring above - all a deep solace in her very tumultuous world.
-Images burned in her vision and drove her to pencil and paper at home.
+Images burned in her soul and drove her to pencil and paper at home.

 Ruth won a few art contests when young - a local library contest, and was a BBC TV contest runner-up at age 12 (she won a big fat art supply kit!).
 Desperately wanting to be an artist pulled her forward through the murky nights and hazy days of childhood poverty and abuse.
 She did win a full art school scholarship at age 17, but a step-parent disallowed it, casting the dream unimaginably far away.
 Locked it up high in a tower, in fact.
 But she still drew her heart out, and dreamed.